Belarus Labour Force

 2012 - 2012 | Yearly | Hour | World Bank

 BY: Average Working Hours of Children: Study and Work: Female: Aged 7-14: Hours per Week data was reported at 2.100 Hour in 2012.
-BY: Average Working Hours of Children: Study and Work: Female: Aged 7-14: Hours per Week data is updated yearly, averaging 2.100 Hour from Dec 2012 to 2012, with 1 observations.
+BY: Average Working Hours of Children: Study and Work: Female: Aged 7-14: Hours per Week data is updated yearly, averaging 2.100 Hour from Dec 2012 (Median) to 2012, with 1 observations.
 The data reached an all-time high of 2.100 Hour in 2012 and a record low of 2.100 Hour in 2012.
 BY: Average Working Hours of Children: Study and Work: Female: Aged 7-14: Hours per Week data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Belarus – Table BY.World Bank.WDI: Labour Force.
 Average working hours of children studying and working refer to the average weekly working hours of those children who are attending school in combination with economic activity.;Understanding Children's Work project based on data from ILO, UNICEF and the World Bank.;;

 Last Frequency Range